TaishiMatsuda/kickstarter-analysis/README.md

 # Analysis of Kickstarter Campaigns in US

 ## Objectives
+Louis is starting new campaign for plays in US.

- - To analyze the historical datafor Kickstarter campaigns in US
- - To provide Louise with keys for successful campaigns
+Through the analysis of the historical data for Kickstarter campaigns in US, we are aiming to provide Louise with keys for successful campaigns

+## Outcome Based on Goal Amount

+## Outcome Based on Launch Date

-##
+## Conclusion
+3 Important Aspects of Successful Campaigns for plays in US are
+ - a
+ - Launch the campaigns in May
+ - a